tld95/ECEN5813_Project_5/README.md

 circular_buffer.c/.h: Contains definition for circular buffer, which includes a statically defined array of 1024 characters, a head, a tail, and a count.
 The functionality for adding an item, removing and item, checking if the buffer is full, checking if the buffer is empty, checking if the buffer is initialized, and checking if the buffer pointer is valid is also defined.
-Once buffer is full characters can only be added once characters are removed.
+Once buffer is full, characters can only be added once characters are removed.
 Both the head and tail indices wrap arround the buffer successfully, and are tested in the uCUNIT tests.